MicrosoftDocs/azure-docs/articles/api-management/workspaces-overview.md

 * A gateway can be associated only with one workspace
 * A workspace can't be associated with a self-hosted gateway
 * Workspace gateways don't support inbound private endpoints
-* Workspace gateways can't be assigned custom hostnames
+* APIs in workspace gateways can't be assigned custom hostnames
 * APIs in workspaces aren't covered by Defender for APIs
 * Workspace gateways don't support the API Management service's credential manager
 * Workspace gateways support only internal cache; external cache isn't supported